Posted on Feb 21, 2021

 The Beverly Hills Cancer Center is changing that experience for the Los Angeles community with complete comprehensive care all under one roof.

 From diagnosis to treatment, Beverly Hills Cancer Center is committed to delivering subspecialized care at every stage in a patient’s journey.
-By eliminating many of the challenges typically encountered at hospitals and large medical facilities, the center’s team of physicians is able to provide timely care that prevents delays.
+By eliminating many of the challenges typically encountered at hospitals and large medical facilities, the center’s team of physicians is able to provide centralized care that minimizes delays.

-We spoke with Dr. Kristen Dittmar, an expert in diagnostic oncologic imaging and an interventional oncologist, to learn more about how Beverly Hills Cancer Center is minimizing stressors and improving patient outcomes.
+We spoke with Dr. Kristin Dittmar, an expert in diagnostic oncologic imaging and an interventional oncologist, to learn more about how Beverly Hills Cancer Center is minimizing stressors and improving patient satisfaction.

 Finding the correct specialist often involves a hefty amount of research, and waiting for an appointment opening can take weeks.
 By providing everything a patient needs in one facility, Beverly Hills Cancer Center offers a fresh breath of air for patients.

-“We do imaging, we have an award-winning lab, and we have a spacious area on the second floor dedicated to chemotherapy infusions and radiation,” says Dr. Dittmar.
+“We perform diagnostic imaging and image-guided diagnosis for patients, often within a day of finding an abnormality.
+We have an award-winning CLIA lab, and we have a spacious area on the second floor dedicated to chemotherapy infusions.
+The first floor is centered on diagnostic imaging and radiation therapy,” says Dr. Dittmar.
 “We also have tumor boards.
-It’s a smaller boutique practice with the same facilities and services offered by a major hospital.”
+It’s a smaller boutique practice with the same facilities and services offered by a major hospital.
+We tend to know each patient by name because we get to know them personally.”

 By combining critical elements of cancer care and treatment in one location, communication between physicians is streamlined.
-This allows for quicker action and less anxiety for the patient.
+This niche practice consists of a small group of cancer physicians working closely together, who are able to discuss any urgent or important findings collaboratively in real-time.
+This allows for quick action and less anxiety for the patient.

-“If I see something new pop up on someone’s scan, I can make the primary physician aware immediately.
-I can also intervene as necessary, whether that be with a new biopsy or recommendations for a change in therapy,” says Dr. Dittmar.
-“This just simply isn’t possible when care is spread out across multiple facilities.”
+“If I see something new or concerning on a patient’s imaging exam, I can make the referring physician aware immediately.
+I can also intervene as necessary, whether that be by obtaining a new biopsy to look for a new genetic mutation, or by recommending a change in therapy or, possibly, a clinical trial,” says Dr. Dittmar.
+“This just simply is not possible when care is spread out across multiple facilities.”

 The convenience, Dr. Dittmar explains, not only expedites things for the patient but also enables the center’s team of physicians to work together in a way that strengthens accuracy.

-“For example, say the pathologist is upstairs with a patient and has a question about a lesion in the middle of a biopsy - all he has to do is pick up the phone and call me.
-I’m able to help right away.”
+“For example, say the pathologist calls about a patient and has a question about a lesion from a biopsy - all he or she has to do is pick up the phone and call me.
+I’m able to help right away.
+If an oncologist has a question about a scan and is meeting with a patient in clinic, I am here to review the imaging with the patient and physician to help reach a plan.”

 While treating and monitoring disease is a primary focus at the Beverly Hills Cancer Center, patients can find subspecialized care in every area of wellness.
 With a whole-patient approach, the center combines cancer care with other therapies and holistic techniques that have been shown to strengthen and support the immune system, improving the overall healing process